 He was also the Founder and Director of the Greenwood Music Festival in Greenwood, SC, 2007-2011.
 There he sang Michael in a staged production of the musical I Do!
 I Do!
 The weekend music festival featured a staged production of an opera or musical, chamber music concerts, recitals, classic films, and a sacred music concert and/or cabaret evenings, in addition to commissioned artwork from local artists.
 The Festival has sponsored a “Cabaret Evening” fund-raiser, and in the fall of 2010 presented the world premiere of the children’s opera Mooch the Messy by Marcus DeLoach (Keith sang the role of Mooch and Marcus was Mooch’s Father), in celebration of the Grand Opening of the new Greenwood County Library.
 The Greenwood Music Festival final season, it’s fifth anniversary season in May, 2011, had the theme “Roman Holiday”, and featured Broadway star baritone Nat Chandler, soprano Siân Davies, Ensemble Radieuse, Emerald Brass, Atlanta’s Peachtree Symphonic Winds, and showings of Roman Holiday and Spartacus.

 He can be heard on the recordings of Haydn’s The Creation and Lord Nelson Mass, both with Boston Baroque, and also on the Opera America Songbook on a song by Conrad Cummings.
-Keith can also be seen on the dvd of Carmen (production by Richard Eyre, conducted by Yannick Nézet-Séguin) from the Metropolitan Opera, and on the upcoming dvd of Falstaff (production by Robert Carsen, conducted by James Levine), also from the Metropolitan Opera.
+Keith can also be seen on the dvds of Carmen (production by Richard Eyre, conducted by Yannick Nézet-Séguin), and on Falstaff (production by Robert Carsen, conducted by James Levine), both from the Metropolitan Opera.

-His upcoming engagements include Basilio in Le nozze di Figaro as his debut with Washington National Opera, a return to Boston Baroque for Messiah, Sancho Panza with Utah Opera, and Triquet with Lyric Opera of Chicago.
+His upcoming engagements include a return to Boston Baroque for Messiah, Sancho Panza with Utah Opera, Triquet with Lyric Opera of Chicago, and his debut with Opera Saratoga in Zemire et Azor and The Cradle Will Rock in the summer of 2017.
 In addition to his upcoming opera performances, Keith will record his first solo cd featuring new song cycles by Conrad Cummings, Peter Ash, Glen Roven, and Sayo Kosugi.
 Keith lives in New York City.